Roadmap

 More useful diagnostics

 palabre doctor is the first reflex when something goes wrong.
-It displays a readable diagnostic by sections and keeps --plain for logs.
+It displays a readable diagnostic by sections and keeps --terminal for logs.
 Future improvements will continue to make its messages more actionable for common issues: agent not found, incomplete configuration, missing Ollama model, incorrect PATH, or provider quota reached.

 Simpler configuration